Back to top

 “A lot of people don’t know that the library has so much more than books.
 We always make that one of our learning objectives for the class and everyone is always excited by all the things the library offers - it’s new information to a lot of them,” said Fabrizio.

-In addition to providing space for Community English class, a librarian from Goodman South Madison Library takes over one class during the semester to share library resources and help people who are learning English navigate the library - from checking out a book to using a language-learning database with their library card.
+In addition to providing space for Community English class, a librarian from Goodman South Madison Library takes over at least one class during the semester to share library resources and help people who are learning English navigate the library - from checking out a book to using a language-learning database with their library card.
 In 2024, Goodman South Madison's Community Engagement Librarian Jenna Assmus has been leading the class:

 Literacy Network at Goodman South Madison Library Fall 2023